-- case of subsection (1) (b), to the person in whose custody the accused is, a written notice on which shall be entered the offence in respect of which the accused is being released and the court before which and the time at which and the date on which the accused shall appear. - (b) A court which releases an accused under subsection (1) shall, at the time of releasing the accused, record or cause the relevant proceedings to be recorded in full, and where such court is a magistrate's court or a regional court, any document purporting to be an extract from the record of proceedings of that court and purporting to be certified as correct by the clerk of the court and which sets out the warning relating to the court before which, the time at which and the date on which the accused is to appear, shall, on its mere production in any court in which the relevant charge is pending be prima facie proof of such warning. - (4) The court may, if satisfied that an accused referred to in subsection (2) (a) or a person referred to in subsection (2) (b), was duly warned in terms of paragraph (a) or, as the case may be, paragraph (b) of subsection (1), and that such accused or such person has failed to comply with such warning, issue a warrant for his arrest, and may, when he is brought before the court, in a summary manner enquire into his failure to comply with the warning and, unless such accused or such person satisfies the court that his failure was not due to fault on his part, sentence him to a fine not exceeding one hundred rand or to imprisonment for a period not exceeding three months.
+- (3) (a) A police official who releases an accused under subsection (1) (a) shall, at the time of releasing the accused, complete and hand to the accused and, in the case of subsection (1) (b), to the person in whose custody the accused is, a written notice on which shall be entered the offence in respect of which the accused is being released and the court before which and the time at which and the date on which the accused shall appear. - (b) A court which releases an accused under subsection (1) shall, at the time of releasing the accused, record or cause the relevant proceedings to be recorded in full, and where such court is a magistrate's court or a regional court, any document purporting to be an extract from the record of proceedings of that court and purporting to be certified as correct by the clerk of the court and which sets out the warning relating to the court before which, the time at which and the date on which the accused is to appear or the conditions on which he was released, shall, on its mere production in any court in which the relevant charge is pending, be prima facie proof of such warning.